Download & Other Tools

 - Measures of Homelessness on Kidsdata.org

-- Enrolled is defined as attending classes and participating fully in school activities.
+- Data describe students attending classes and participating fully in school activities.

-- Data on nighttime residence represents the most recently reported living situation.
+- Data on nighttime residence represent the most recently reported living situation.

-- These data may include duplicate counts of homeless students.
-As homeless students frequently move from district to district, it is possible that the same student will be reported by multiple districts.
+- Data may include duplicate counts of homeless students; as homeless students move frequently, it is possible that the same student will be recorded by multiple school districts.

-- These data also could underrepresent the extent of homelessness among public school students because of the sensitivity around the issue.
-Parents/guardians may not want to report homelessness to school staff, and school staff may have a difficult time gathering and reporting this information.
-In addition, homeless youth (particularly those who are older) may not self-identify for fear of contact with law enforcement or child protective services, and/or fear of reunification with parents/guardians.
-Also, only a very small percentage of children who are not yet school age come into contact with schools.
-For this reason, data are an extreme undercount of very young homeless children.
+- It is likely that data underrepresent the extent of homelessness among public school students because of sensitivity around the issue of homelessness.
+Parents or guardians may not want to report homelessness to school staff, and school staff may have difficulty gathering this information.
+In addition, youth (particularly those who are older) may not self-identify as homeless for fear of contact with law enforcement or child protective services, and/or fear of reunification with parents or guardians.

-2. Since 2005, the US Department of Housing and Urban Development (HUD) has required communities receiving federal funding for housing and homelessness programs to conduct an annual sheltered Housing Inventory Count (HIC) and biennial unsheltered count as a part of local service planning processes.
-Although communities have consistently been required to count their numbers of unaccompanied minors as a sub-population of interest, data on transitional age youth (TAY, ages 18-24) were sparse until 2013, the first year that HUD required that communities report on the number of TAY encountered in the PIT count.
-This data set includes limited TAY numbers for 2011 in communities that collected and reported TAY numbers for local purposes.
-Federal agencies, researchers, and advocates agree that the homeless youth population remains largely hidden and under-counted.
-Continuing to improve the inclusion of youth in PIT counts is a key step in better collecting and applying data on homelessness in the United States.
-Please see the summary report, We Count, California!: Lessons Learned from Efforts to Improve Youth Inclusion in California's 2015 Point-in-Time Counts, for more information.
+† Note that federal agencies, researchers, and advocates agree that the homeless youth population remains largely hidden and undercounted.
+Continuing to improve the inclusion of youth in PIT counts is a key step in better collecting and applying data on homelessness in the U.S. Please see the summary report, We Count, California!: Lessons Learned from Efforts to Improve Youth Inclusion in California's 2015 Point-in-Time Counts, for more information.

 - Family Income and Poverty